 The Village is where Joe Butler and Steve teamed up with John Sebastian and Zal Yanovsky - and The Lovin' Spoonful was born!

-The Spoonful became one of the most popular and influential American bands of the '60's, creating more than a half dozen albums as well as soundtrack music for the debut films of Woody Allen ("What's Up, Tiger Lily?," 1966) and Francis Ford Coppola ("You're a Big Boy Now,"1967.)
-In 1968, John Sebastian left the group.
-Joe, Steve and Jerry Yester carried on, releasing several charting singles and the album "Revelation/Revolution before moving on to their own projects in 1969.
+The Spoonful became one of the most popular and influential American bands of the '60s, creating more than a half a dozen albums as well as soundtrack music for films like Woody Allen's What's Up, Tiger Lily?, 1966, and Francis Ford Coppola's You're A Big Boy Now, 1967.

 Joe wrote songs and sang lead vocals on all the Spoonful albums and many singles plus contributed all backgrounds and harmonies as well as played drums and sundry instruments on hits like "Do You Believe in Magic?", "Summer in the City", "Daydream", and many more.
 He has also written numerous television and radio advertising jingles.
 In 1968, Joe, Steve, and new member Jerry Yester carried on (after two of the founding members embarked on solo careers) releasing several charting singles and Joe's album Revelation/Revolution.